 Operations Management studies how firms organize their resources and recurring activities in order to be competitive in cost, price, responsiveness and quality.
 The field stresses quantitative techniques ranging from applied probability to optimization and game theory.
-Successful applicants will have strong technical and mathematical training, and we particularly encourage applicants with undergraduate degrees in mathematics, economics and/or engineering to apply at the USC Graduate School website.
+Successful applicants will have strong technical and mathematical training, and we particularly encourage applicants with undergraduate degrees in mathematics, economics and/or engineering to apply at the USC Application Portal.
 A prior background in business is not required.

 - Revenue management and dynamic pricing